 Sidestreet Kennel is the culmination of a lifelong belief that a dog’s most important role is that of companion; a role which takes on many iterations and interpretations.
 For some, it is that of jogging partner, guardian, best friend, service animal, confidant, surrogate child; for others it is competition partner, breeding stock, fellow athlete.
 The dog fills a transient role in the life of its human, evolving and adapting as dogs do; ever present and attachable.

 My involvement in dogs began secondary to an equestrian career.
-In the beginning, dogs were horse show staples, an accompaniment to the main attraction.
 I grew up surrounded by dogs of many breeds, both of our own and in various barns.
-I became enamored with the Australian Shepherd at a young age for its intelligence, loyalty, quick witty way, complication, and undying devotion.
+I became enamored with the Australian Shepherd at a young age for its intelligence, loyalty, complication, and undying devotion.
 As I grew more involved with competing in obedience and agility, I became interested in dogs professionally as well as in the conformation venue.
 I started handling classes and showing dogs for others at any opportunity I could.
-My experience with horses provided a natural segue into the professional canine world, and after an apprenticeship I began teaching training classes and conducting private consultations.
+I began teaching training classes and conducting private consultations.
 An undergraduate education from Mount Holyoke College with an emphasis on neuroscience and behavior provided the scientific background behind much of my training practice.
-I have a balanced approach to training with an emphasis on timing and an appropriate blend of both positive and more traditional training methods.